Research InsightLead Scoring

 Why Intent Signals Outperform Engagement Metrics

-When we trained models on 3 years of actual conversion data, the results contradicted common assumptions.
-Here's what the data revealed about what actually predicts a sale.
+When we trained models on three years of real conversion data, the results challenged common assumptions.
+Here's what the data showed about what truly predicts a sale.

 What the Data Revealed